Do you Know what is social engineering? How it important? Let's dive to understand it's concept.

 Scammers will call people pretending to be from banks, government officials, or credit card companies.
 They will request your personal information and request payments to be made.
 These people are persuasive, and an example of this type of scam is the “your Microsoft license key has expired,” among many others.

-Have you ever received an email claiming that you won a prize, lottery, or gift, and you will have it if you paid a “small fee” or the delivery charges?
+Have you ever received an email claiming that you won a prize, lottery, or gift and will have it if you paid a “small fee” or the delivery charges?
 These scammers will use genuine companies and brands to persuade the victim.

 Life Cycle of a Social Engineer